MySQL 9.0 Release Notes / Changes in MySQL 9.0.0 (2024-07-01, Innovation Release)

 Component Notes

-• When the server was started with an incorrect --basedir option and no --plugin-dir option on unix platforms with a manifest and configuration file in place, the keyring component loaded but failed to unload.
+• When the server was started with an incorrect --basedir option and no --plugin-dir option on UNIX platforms with a manifest and configuration file in place, the keyring component loaded but failed to unload.

-Now, when loading keyring components from the manifest, if --basedir is specified but --plugin-dir is not specified, we derive the plugin directory from the base directory; if neither of these is specified, we derive the plugin directory from the MySQL instalation directory.
+Now, when loading keyring components from the manifest, if --basedir is specified but --plugin-dir is not specified, we derive the plugin directory from the base directory; if neither of these is specified, we derive the plugin directory from the MySQL installation directory.
 The same handling also now applies to --datadir.
 (Bug #36398484)

 • The values for component options set using the --loose prefix were not read when the component was installed.
 (Bug #28341329)